 Even healthy teeth turn yellow with smoking, let alone the braces.
 To prevent your ceramic brackets from staining, you shouldn’t smoke.
 Sounds like a good idea to start quitting!

 Stick to the everyday brushing and flossing of your teeth.
 Maintaining good oral health during orthodontics is necessary to prevent cavities, tooth decay, and bacterial growth on teeth and around the braces.

 - No whitening toothpastes.

-If you use whitening toothpastes or other whitening products like gels when your ceramic braces are on, the parts of teeth that are under the brackets will maintain their color.
+If you use whitening toothpastes or other whitening products like gels when your braces are on, the parts of teeth that are under the brackets will maintain their color.
 Therefore, the exposed teeth appear whiter in color.

 Am I the right candidate for ceramic braces?

 Any orthodontic treatment can be effective if used for the right person with the right conditions.
 Invisalign clear aligners, for example, may not be suggested when there is a complex dental and jaw problem.
-Ceramic braces, too, require healthy enamel on teeth with no cracks or signs of fracture because the ceramic contact on damaged enamel may cause more harms.
+Ceramic braces, too, require healthy enamel on teeth with no cracks or signs of fracture because the ceramic contact on damaged enamel may cause more harm.

 Orthodontists will offer ceramic if you want less visibility of metal on your teeth.
 On the other side, they may recommend traditional metal braces if aesthetics is not an issue.
-Or sometimes, you can even receive ceramic just for anterior teeth or upper front teeth and the rest of teeth still have metal brackets on.
+Sometimes, you can even receive ceramic just for anterior teeth or upper front teeth and the rest of teeth still have metal brackets on.